Ed Koch: 1974

 Koch won reelection (with career-best 76.7% of the vote) to the 18th district against John Boogaerts Jr. (Republican, 18.8%), Gilliam M. Drummond (Conservative, 3.7%), and Katherine Sojourner (Socialist Workers, 0.8%).

 1976

 Koch was again reelected, this time with 75.7% of the vote, defeating Sonia Landau (Republican, 20.1%), and James W. McConnell (Conservative, 4.3%).

 1977

 Koch announced his campaign for mayor of New York City against incumbent Beame.
 Koch and future governor Mario Cuomo finished first (19.8%) and second (18.7%) in the Democratic primary, eliminating Beame (18%).
-In the runoff, Koch defeated Cuomo, 55%-45%.
+In a runoff, Koch defeated Cuomo, 55%-45%.
+In the general election, Koch again defeated Cuomo, who ran on the Liberal Party ticket, 50% to 41%.

 Koch ran to the right of the other candidates on a "law and order" platform.
 According to historian Jonathan Mahler, the New York City blackout of July 1977 and the subsequent rioting helped catapult Koch and his message of restoring public safety to front-runner status.